eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 This is done by recording a base and bounds for every program.
 We can think of the _base_ as the offset from 0 to where the program actually resides in memory.
 So when a program whose base is 10000 tries to access memory location 128, the hardware will actually translate that to the physical memory location 10128.
 The _bounds_ helps enforce the rule that processes can only access their own memory.
 If a process tries to access memory greater than the _bounds_, the hardware can run a handler (set up by the OS) that will kill the offending process.

+#### Mechanism: Segmentation

+If programmers were content creatures, we would be be content with having _base_ and _bounds_ registers.
+But nooo. we must have more flexibility.
+We can't simply give each process a physical block of continuous address space!
+We need to be able to partition it and place its parts wherever we want, so we can be more memory-efficient and avoid wasted space!

+And that is what happened and they called it "segmentation" and it added a few more registers to mark where different segments started, stopped and the direction in which they grew.

+<p><i>smh</i> •`_´•</p>

+This is also the origin of the "segmentation fault" error we see in programs.
+It happens when we try to access memory in a segment that does not belong to us.